Izhido/MiniVideoCard/README.md

 The current implementation is C++ based, runs sequentially (i.e. no threads or parallel processing), and generates images as large as your chosen platform and RAM size allows them to be.

 Developers using this library create and specify their own vertex and fragment shaders to the rasterizer component, allowing them to control in a precise way how polygons and pixels are written into the image.
+For this task, the library provides several basic (2, 3, and 4-dimensional) Vector and Matrix implementations, as well as a 2-dimensional Texture class with support for mipmaps and a separate Sampler class.

 Pros:
 * **Portable**.
 Can be included in any projects with minimal-to-no dependencies on any extra language features.